JustusAdam/justusadam.github.io/_quick_facts/errors.md

 ---
-number: 4
+weight: 40
 ---
-If you happen to find a typo, spelling mistake or straight up false fact, you can just submit a [pull request](//help.github.com/articles/using-pull-requests/){:target="_blank"} to [the repository](//github.com/JustusAdam/justusadam.github.io){:target="_blank"} to get it fixed.
+If you happen to find a typo, spelling mistake or straight up false fact, you can simply submit a [pull request](//help.github.com/articles/using-pull-requests/){:target="_blank"} to [the repository](//github.com/JustusAdam/justusadam.github.io){:target="_blank"} to get it fixed.